8 a.m. Vendors must have arrived in Warren preparing for set-up. Night before set-up is fine.

 Key Features this year:

-• Recycling bins by the large dumpster at The Warren Store and at Brooks Field for glass, plastic and paper.
+Recycling bins by the large dumpster at Warren Store and at Brooks Field for glass, plastic, paper.
 Sponsored by Casella and Mad River Solid Waste Alliance.

-• Event organizer this year, Rebecca Baruzzi.
+Event Organizer this year, Susan Klein.
 Doug Bergstein and Allison Duckworth are parade announcers.
-Spike Brodeur is float patrol; Karen Anderson and Audrey Mosley are judge handlers.
+Spike Brodeur is Float Patrol.
+Karen Anderson and Audrey Mosley are judge handlers.

-• Dumpster Dynamo, sponsored by Casella (street cleaners), is Jeremiah McHugh and Katie Finnegan.
+Dumpster Dynamo, sponsored by Casella (street cleaners), is Jeremiah McHugh.

-• Clean Streets: There are always spare trash bags in the cans on the street.
-Those who encounter a full can, feel free to pull out the full bag and replace with an empty bag.
+Clean Streets: There are always spare trash bags in the cans on the street.
+If you see a full can, feel free to pull out the full bag and replace with an empty bag.
+If you see trash on the street, consider picking it up and placing in a can.